 First, make sure the music selection works well with the gymnast’s personality and style.
 If the music isn’t a good fit, it will be that much harder for the gymnast to perform the routine with great artistry.

 Next, use a choreographer who is skilled in developing a routine that fits the gymnast’s style.
-Make sure there is at least one original move or choreography section, something to make the judges say “wow”!
+Make sure there is original choreography in the routine, something to make the judges say “wow”!
 Each portion of the routine should match the music.

 Finally, practice expression just as if it were a gymnastics skill.
 Have teammates stand around the edge of the floor, and make a challenge to make eye contact with each teammate at least once.
 Practice each section of the routine, to be certain the gymnast knows exactly where each hand, foot, and head position should be.
 Then practice some more, making sure to sell that routine as the gymnast gains confidence.
 Some gym clubs will have gymnasts take dance lessons as part of their gymnastics training, to encourage the artistic expression piece.